yojoe/go-raml/README.md

 `go-raml` able to generate Go & Python server.

-Go server will listen on port 8080 while Python server listen on port 5000.
+Generated server will listen on port 5000

 ### Simple home page and API Docs

-Both servers have simple home page that can be accessed in http://localhost:8000 for Go and http://localhost:5000 for Python.
+Both servers have simple home page that can be accessed in http://localhost:5000.

 There is `API Docs` link that will go to auto generated API documentation powered by [api-console](https://github.com/mulesoft/api-console)